Cream Cheese Swirl Brownies

 This, however, adds just a little creamy cheesy tang, a perfect complement to rich, fudgy brownies.
 Perfect for sharing at potlucks, picnics, or stoop sitting sessions.
 Or for hoarding and eating all yourself, because… brownies.

 Love brownies?
-Don’t miss these other delicious brownies!
+Don’t miss these other brownie recipes!

 Cream Cheese Swirl Brownies